richardassar/zpipe/README.md

 ## Notes

-z'pipe works on octet strings only, throw UTF-16 encoded characters at it will ignore the high byte.
+z'pipe works on octet strings only, throw UTF-16 encoded characters at it and it will ignore the high byte.

 ## TODO